-If your cash budget is $1000 for the month and you don’t break it down in to each week and each category then of course you’ll spend it all, and likely within 2 weeks.
+If your budget is $1000 cash for the month and you don’t break it down in to each week and each category then of course you’ll spend it all, and likely within 2 weeks.

 Knowing that your grocery budget is $100 a week makes you view every purchase differently.
 No point blowing $90 on the first day if you know you will need $20 to top up later in the week on milk, bread and eggs.

-Your cash budget will make you think twice about those impulse buys, it’s not a bargain if it blows your budget is it?
+The money envelope system make’s you think twice about those impulse buys, it’s not a bargain if it blows your budget is it?

-What you are going to spend your money on?
+What are you going to spend your money on?
 I would suggest the following categories are an essential starting point: